techidaily/site-phone-solutions/source/_posts/3-best-tools-to-hard-reset-vivo-s17-drfone-by-drfone-reset-android-reset-android.md

 ## Part 2: How to perform Wipe Data/ Factory Reset?

-Performing [wipe data/factory reset on your Android device](https://tools.techidaily.com/wondershare/drfone/android-backup-and-restore/)e is very simple.
+Performing [wipe data/factory reset on your Android device](https://tools.techidaily.com/wondershare/drfone/android-backup-and-restore/) e is very simple.
 It is a matter of time before you wipe out everything lying on the internal storage of your Android device.
 Here’s how you can perform Wipe data/ Factory Rest on your device:

 Step 1: First of all, turn off the Vivo S17 device.
 Then, use the volume up button, volume down button, and Power button on your Android device simultaneously and hold on to the buttons until the phone turns on.